anjurad/blog/content/page/about.md

 comments: false
 ---

-My name is Gerhard Groenewald.
-I'm going to expand this section soon by adding in more detail about me.
+My name is **Gerhard Groenewald**.
+I am a management consultant specialising in data science working on the telecommunications industry in the UK.